mattermost/mattermost-plugin-github/README.md

 **Note:** If you're using GitHub Enterprise, replace all GitHub links below with your GitHub Enterprise URL.

+You can use the `/github setup` command to streamline the configuration process.

 ### Step 1: Register an OAuth Application in GitHub

 You must first register the Mattermost GitHub Plugin as an authorized OAuth app regardless of whether you're setting up the GitHub plugin as a system admin or a Mattermost user.